 This is rarely ever done in the modern game but use to be done more often years back.

 Again, the answer is yes.
 But only under certain circumstances.
-First it has to be a pk that’s taken during a game and it must touch another player first (like the goalie) before you can hit it again.
-Off the post doesn’t count, somebody else much touch it first.
+First it has to be a penalty kick that is taken during a game and it must touch another player first (like the goalie) before you can hit it again.

 If you're the type of player that loves it all on their shoulders or has nerves of steel then you were born for moments like these.
 This is not the time to try things or be all fancy, pick your spot, hit the ball like you mean it and hope for the best.